HearstAT/cfn_backendless_chef/README.md

 #### Optional Setup

 -   Restoring Setups; See the [Restore/Backup](#restorebackup-options) Section
+    -   **Important:**  If intending to do external knife ec backups, check this section before setting up.
 -   NewRelic Setup; See the [NewRelic](#new-relic) Section
 -   Sumologic Setup; See the [Sumologic](#sumologic) Section